clojure-grimoire/grimoire/resources/1.5.0/clojure.core/keyword/docstring.md

 Returns a Keyword with the given namespace and name.
-Do not use :in the keyword strings, it will be added automatically.
+Do not use : in the keyword strings, it will be added automatically.